Universal Analytic Solution for the Quantum Transport of Structured Matter-Waves in Magnetic Optics: Abstract

 \section{Abstract}

 We present a closed-form analytic solution for the propagation of an arbitrary charged scalar state in a non-uniform magnetic field.
 The dynamics are governed by classical beam optics parameters (Courant-Snyder parameters), the Twiss functions, and phase advance, revealing a direct map between quantum evolution and its classical counterpart.
 The solution decomposes into three components, exhibiting a complex rotation dependent on the sign of the orbital angular momentum (OAM) projection, alongside an intrinsic distortion from interference governed by a generalized Gouy phase.
-For a relevant Glaser-type magnetic field and a half-blocked twisted electron, we demonstrate that asymmetry triggers rich dynamics incompatible with a simple Bohmian trajectory interpretation.
-Our fully relativistic framework provides a powerful tool for predicting beam behavior in particle accelerators and electron microscopes, critical for designing next-generation OAM-based experiments.
+For a relevant Glaser-type magnetic field and a half-blocked twisted electron, we demonstrate that asymmetry reveals interference-driven dynamics beyond rigid rotation.
+Our fully relativistic framework provides a practical tool for predicting beam behavior in particle accelerators and electron microscopes.

 Twisted charged particles, quantum states with helical wavefronts, and a quantized projection of orbital angular momentum (OAM) represent a fundamental class of topological excitations.
 Their unique properties are used in electron microscopy \cite{Schattschneider:2014,SCHACHINGER2015,Wang2021}, quantum information \cite{PhysRevApplied.11.064058}, and precision material probes \cite{Grillo:2017}.
 Furthermore, their potential for high-energy physics, enabling novel collision geometries and radiation signatures, is driving significant interest in accelerator-based experiments \cite{IvanovPubl,ct5,ct6,PhysRevD.85.076001}.